 Google also likes a deeper website with lots of helpful info: “If your pages contain useful information, their content will attract many visitors and entice webmasters to link to your site.”

 2. Blog posts and premium content provide a great opportunity for long-tail keyword optimization.

 A long-tail keyword is one that’s hyper specific, but doesn’t have a ton of monthly searches.
 That’s OK, because the specificity of the search term often indicates someone’s eagerness to buy sooner rather than later.
 For example, someone searching on “yellow sneakers women wide width size 8” indicates a certain level of interest beyond someone who simply googles “women’s sneakers.”

 Armed with a solid list of long-tail keywords relevant to senior living, you can optimize your blog and premium content so that it helps capture the people conducting these long-tail searches.

 3. Blog posts and premium content can speak to a specific point in the buyer’s journey—and to different buyers.

 Some of your core pages—like your home page—need to speak to everyone.
-It’s the home page, after all, and it needs to be welcoming to everyone who lands on it, regardless of who they are or where they are in their journey.
+It’s the home page, after all.
+It needs to be welcoming to everyone who lands on it, regardless of who they are or where they are in their journey.

-But a guide that that discusses the differences between independent living and assisted living is speaking to someone earlier in their journey, while the one-sheet on your community’s pricing is speaking to buyer who is in the decision making stage.
+But a guide that that discusses the differences between independent living and assisted living is speaking to someone earlier in their journey.
+The one-sheet on your community’s pricing is speaking to buyer who is in the decision making stage.